How Much Compensation Can You Get For Medical Negligence?

 To be eligible for non-economic losses — as well as care and assistance — you must meet your state’s specific criteria.

-Below, you’ll find our state-by-state guide to medical negligence compensation.
+Below, you’ll find our state-by-state guide to medical negligence payouts.

 In NSW, the current maximum compensation for non-economic loss is $722,000.
 This amount was set on 1 October 2023 and increases every year according to inflation.